anthillsocial/suitcase/README.md

     g.
 Then type: +100M | for the last sector.
     h.
 Then t |
     i.
 Then c | set the first partition to type W95 FAT32 (LBA).
     j.
+Then n |
+    k.
+TThen p | for primary
-Type n, then p for primary, 2 for the second partition on the drive, and then press ENTER twice to accept the default first and last sector.
+    l.
+Then 2 | for the second partition on the drive, and then press
+    m.
+ENTER | accept the default first
+    n.
+ENTER | accept default last sector.
-    k. rite the partition table and exit by typing w.
+    o.
+Then w | write the partition table and exit by typing w.

 Finally create and mount the filesystem: